fspadmin/FSP-Website/sites/all/modules/ckeditor/README.txt

       (in selected CKEditor profile scroll down to "File browser settings" section).
       In the "File browser settings" section you may also change destination folders for files uploaded with CKFinder.

-   6. Locate file named settings.php inside your drupal directory (usually sites/default/settings.php) and set $cookie_domain variable to the appropiate domain (remember to uncomment that line).
-If you don't do this, CKFinder may show an information that the connector is disabled.
+   6. Locate a file named settings.php inside your Drupal directory (usually sites/default/settings.php) and set the $cookie_domain variable to the an appropiate domain (remember to uncomment that line).
+If you do not do this, CKFinder may display a message stating that the connector is disabled.
       As of Drupal 6.17 also the $base_url variable must be set.

 Setting up Filters